DanielBarie/FritzingBuild/README.md

 All that documentation is inconclusive, inconsistent and outdated.

 So I decided to try this with a newer release of Ubuntu, here we go.

 # How ?
 ## Get build environment up and running
+Don't choose 22.04 LTS, because qt6 is 6.2.4.
+Fritzing 1.0.2 depends on qt 6.5.2
 - get Ubuntu 22.04 LTS
 - create vm
   - 32 GB disk space